 Planning a video or sequence in a film doesn’t come second nature to most filmmakers.
 Serious prep is required.
 Lucky for you, there are tools to make this easier.
 Laying out your vision in a storyboard is one way to do it.
-So, what is a storyboard anyway?
-If you’re reading this, there’s a chance you’re not yet a pro at storyboarding.
-That’s okay!
-We’re glad you’re here.
-This post will cover the basics and why knowing them are critical to your production’s preparation.
+What is a storyboard you may ask?
+It is a roadmap that will guide your journey from script to screen.

 What is a storyboard?